artemsheludko/flexible-jekyll/_posts/2022-11-1-Web-Scraping-General-Conference-October-2022.markdown

 |:--:|
 |*Lexical Dispersion Plot General Conference October 2022*|

  Answering the question: What is talked about in our General Conference every Spring and Fall?
-Well, "...we talk of Christ, we rejoice in Christ, we preach of Christ..."(2 Nephi 25:26, The Book of Mormon) and about the love of God.
-Likewise we teach our members to "...love [their] neighbour as [themselves]."
-(Mark 12:31, The New Testament).
+They talk about Jesus Christ, love, God, faith, and many other things.
 In the future, I hope to expand on this analysis to break it down by Session and Speaker.
 Perhaps I can even make a Dashboard that will let you drill down or up on the fly.

-To learn more about General Conference and our key doctrines, visit [https://www.churchofjesuschrist.org/][Church-Site].

 [Church-Site]: https://www.churchofjesuschrist.org/
 [WordArt]: https://www.wordart.com/